Recurrent Urban Congestion

 As our urban centers continue to grow, future policies and program responses must address costs associated with highway and urban congestion, road construction, accidents, maintenance, etc. According to a 2006 study commissioned by Transport Canada, "the total annual cost of congestion (in 2002 dollars) ranges from $2.3 billion to $3.7 billion for the major urban areas in Canada.
 More than 90 percent of this cost represents the value of the time lost to auto travellers (drivers and their passengers) in congestion.
 The remainder represents the value of fuel consumed (around 7 percent) and GHG's emitted under congestion conditions (around 3 percent).
 The study estimates an increase of 1.2 to 1.4 megatonnes of GHG due to congestion every year".

-While the overall transportation sector generates 27 per cent of Canada's GHGs, however, Rail produces only 3 per cent of this total while moving over 73 million people and more than 70 per cent of all surface goods every year.
+While the overall transportation sector generates 28 per cent of Canada's GHGs, however, railways produce less than 4 per cent of this total while moving more than 75 million passengers and close to 70 per cent of all intercity freight every year.
 Canada's railways conserve fuel, are environmentally friendly and reduce highway congestion.
-One train, on average, moves the same tonnage of freight as 280 big trucks.
-Moreover, trains use a privately owned and financed right of way which is maintained to the tune of $1.8 billion in 2011 and on which rail operators paid $153 million in property taxes while trucks use a taxpayer funded roads.
+A single freight train is capable of removing more than 300 trucks from our road and highway network.
+Moreover, trains use a privately owned and financed right of way which is maintained and expanded to the tune of $1.8 billion in 2014 and on which rail operators paid $179 million in property taxes; trucks use a taxpayer-funded roads.

 To see the difference that you can make by shipping your freight with rail, we invite you to use the RAC's Rail Freight Greenhouse Gas Calculator, click here.